akielaries/akielaries.github.io/_pages/about.md

 ---

-I am a Flight Software Engineer at Planet Labs and a current Master's student at the University of Colorado Boulder studying Electrical Engineering with an emphasis in Computer Engineering and Power Electronics.
+I am a Flight Software Engineer at Planet Labs and a current part-time Master's student at the University of Colorado Boulder studying Electrical Engineering with an emphasis in Computer Engineering and Power Electronics.
 I obtained my Bachelor's degree in Computer Science from Northern Arizona University in 2023.